MrParosk/online_courses/mongodb/notes.md

 <img src="./images/crud_commands.png" width="500"/>

 ## Operators
-- In MongoDB we have operators that are used in the CRUD.
+- In MongoDB we have operators that are used in CRUD.
 They are query, projection and update.
 - The query operators are used to locate data.
 They are used in read, update and delete commands.
 - The projection operators are used to transform data.
 They are used in the read commands.
 - The update operators are used to modify data.
 They are used in the update commands.